randunel/node-srcds-haywire/README.md

 SRCDS Haywire stats

-This is a (proof of) concept, not a product.
+This is a (proof of) concept, not a product, inspired by psychostats.